 While scrolling through countless emails each day, do you make an abrupt stop when you see a subject line that includes your name?
 Yeah, me too.
 You can’t help but click!
 When brands add a hint of personalization to their emails, they end up acting like less of a robot and more like a friend.
 And, as a result, this engaging email strategy helps break a brand free of all the noise and capture the attention of a distracted audience.

 You’d be silly not to start implementing this strategy, too, if you haven’t already done so.
 The best part?
 It’s not wildly complicated or time consuming!
 Incorporate your customer’s first name in the subject line and/or salutation.
 But, the personalization shouldn’t stop at the customer.
 A larger company?
-Consider sending from a specific employee’s email (CEO, CMO, you name it) versus the general [email protected] or [email protected] address.
+Consider sending from a specific employee’s email (CEO, CMO, you name it) versus the general hello@ or info@ address.
 And, you can even go as far as including that employee’s headshot in the signature.
 The more you humanize your communications, the greater success you’ll find in building strong relationships with your customers.

 7. The check-in.